-Yes, avoiding alcohol while in rehab is a struggle for patients.
-They might have withdrawal or relapse.
-50% of alcoholics who receive therapy stay sober for a year.
+Even reports claimed that 50% of alcoholics who receive therapy stay sober for a year.
 Alcohol rehab patients struggle to complete the whole session.

 The Physical Challenges of Alcohol Rehab

-Getting over the physical problems of stopping drinking is one of the most complex parts of alcohol rehab.
 Addiction to alcohol affects both the mind and the body, and it can lead to several health problems that need medical care.
+Such as-

 Withdrawal Symptoms

 There are many patients in alcohol and drug rehab struggling with addiction.
 Alcohol rehab patients should never try to detox on their own.
-Instead, they should go to a qualified center to get help.
+Instead, you should go to a qualified center to get help.

 Medical Complications

 Abusing alcohol can hurt the liver, stomach, heart, brain, and nervous system, among other parts of the body.
-Some health problems that can arise from alcoholism are Liver disease, Pancreatitis, Cardiovascular disease, Stroke, Brain damage, Neuropathy, and Wernicke-Korsakoff syndrome.

 Patients in alcohol rehab should go through a complete medical evaluation to find out how their bodies are doing and get the proper care.